Not all superpowers are created equal.

 - PS238 has Uther Brown, a student in the Rainmaker program who can transmute anything into tasty, and nutritious food.
 Oddly, it still looks like the original object, but it's completely edible.
 For example, Uther once made a flowerpot taste like waffles, and ate it for breakfast.

-- Power Lunch deals with a kid named Joey who can take on different powers if he eats anything with a hue on it.
+- Power Lunch deals with a kid named Joey who can take on different powers based on the colour of food he eats.
 For example, if he eats spaghetti he gains rubber powers, eating a pepperoni pizza allows him fire powers or eating cotton candy can make him go invisible.
-Due to all these various effects, his mother will only allow him to eat food with white hues (like an egg, milk or banana) since it's the only thing that won't trigger any powers.
+Due to all these various effects, his mother will only allow him to eat white food (like eggs, milk or bananas) since it's the only thing that won't trigger any powers.
 The comic depicts the shenanigans he gets into when she isn't looking or at school.

 - Dueling Keyboards: "Under Wraps": Combat confectionery skills allow turning sweets into weapons such as red-hots that physically burn instead of just being spicy, or voice-changing lozenges.